 - Course Level: Scholarships are available to pursue Master degree programme.

 - Study Subject: The In-Country/In-Region Scholarship Programme supports studies in subject areas with strong relevance to land governance.
-The grants at PLAAS are available for the following Master courses: Poverty, Land and Agrarian Studies.
+The scholarships at PLAAS are available for the following Master courses: Poverty, Land and Agrarian Studies.

 - Scholarship Award: The scholarship covers: